sagemath/trac_to_gh/Issue 8302.md

 }
 ```

-Changing assignee from jhpalmieri to mhampton.
+Changing assignee from @jhpalmieri to mhampton.